ArielSaldana/arielsaldana.github.io/_posts/2015-03-26-Mobile-Moba-Project.md

 That's no easy question to answer, but the most obvious design flaw is the lack of a proper __user interface__ that would let mobile users interact with the game on a mobile platform the way that you can on a PC.

-On a pc you have a whole array of possible combinations, keybinds and other nifty features that just is not possible on mobile devices.
+On a pc you have a whole array of possible combinations, keybinds and other nifty features that are not possible on mobile devices.
 While talking to a couple developers from Manufatura K4, we all came to the unanimous conclusion that the only possible solution is __to simplify what you can do__.

 __Less is more?__

 In this case __less is more__, basic mechanics with a fluid user experience rather than overburdening a user with a cluttered UI IS the best way to go.
 We adapted the way the camera flows with an easy gesture to switch between __directed camera__, and __free camera__.
-We let the engine decide weather a click was meant to focus on an enemy unit or move.
+We let the engine decide whether a click was meant to focus on an enemy unit or move.
 Crafting the mobile game to have a great feel with great mechanics is the only way you could ever hope for a mobile MOBA to compete with the PC counterparts.

 It’s just a start, there’re lots of ideas how it could get improved.
 We'll see where this project takes us.